It’s the question that has plagued athletes since the beginning of time:

 Consistency is important, not just for staying in shape, but also for setting a routine and prioritizing fitness in your day-to-day schedule.
 But how should these workouts be structured and organized?

-“I would break down the days as one day HIIT, one day steady state and one day HIIT and one day steady state,” says Obadike.
-“HIIT training is very intense so you need a day or two to recover from that, and doing steady state workout allows you to recover from your HIIT cardio day and it balances it out.”
+“I would break down the days as one day HIIT, one day steady-state, and one day HIIT and one day steady-state,” says Obadike.
+“HIIT training is very intense so you need a day or two to recover from that, and doing a steady-state workout allows you to recover from your HIIT cardio day and it balances it out.”

 Next, plan your workouts to fit this loose workout structure.
 The possibilities are virtually endless, so ask yourself what your fitness goals are, and how a workout will help you reach said goals.
 Don’t be afraid to get specific with your workouts.

 While the three to four days a week guideline is a great starting point, it’s ultimately up to you how frequently you’re able to workout.
 If you’re just starting your fitness career, three days a week might be all you can handle.
 If you’re a serious athlete and have been training for years, it’s not uncommon to work out upwards of six (or even seven) days a week.